Hen Party Planning Checklist for Bristol | 2026 Guide

 Finalize evening entertainment plans (bars/clubs)

-Consider reserving a table at The Milk Thistle or Pata Negra for post-dinner drinks and cocktails.
+Reserve at The Milk Thistle or Pata Negra for post-dinner cocktails before you head deeper into nightlife.

 Create a Bristol-themed welcome pack (digital or physical)